freight-chain/node/README.md

 # A window will show now.
 You will COPY and PASTE the genesis.json file located below, then hit COMMAND+O to WRITE OUT the file.
 Type genesis.json to save the file as genesis.json
 # Now we start TMUX
+# First make sure that we can scroll up in case you have errors!
+$ echo 'set -g mouse on' >> ~/.tmux.conf
+# start TMUX window
 $ tmux
 # Now that tmux is running you can start to connect to the network and once you disconnect from the node, it will still be running.